dekuNukem/duckyPad/README.md

 ### duckyScript

-duckyPad uses [duckyScript](duckyscript_info.md), a simple scripting language for keyboard automation.
+duckyPad uses [duckyScript](duckyscript_info.md), a scripting language for keyboard automation.
 It was originally developed for [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe).

 duckyScript is easy and straightforward to write, but can also achieve powerful results.

-As a simple example, let's say you want to open Task Manager, the script would look like this:
+A simple example would look like this:

 `CONTROL SHIFT ESC`

-Wasn't that bad was it?
-Now when you press the key, duckyPad will execute the script and bring up the task manager, eliminating the need for memorising and pressing a 3-key combo.
+Now when you press a key on duckyPad, it will execute this script and bring up the Task Manager, eliminating the need for memorising and pressing a 3-key combo.

 ![Alt text](resources/pics/task.gif)

 Of course, duckyScript can do much more than that!

+Instead of just hotkeys, you can write multi-line scripts for complex keyboard automation tasks.

 Here is a multi-line example that open up notepad, types "Hello world", and increases text size: